sw-song/Tech-Trends-2020/README.md

-# Fastcampus - live online project with Teddy
+# Fastcampus - Data Analysis Project with Teddy

 ## To do
 1. **Setting** / github, Google Colaboratory, Source tree